bloominstituteoftechnology/Computer-Architecture/LS8-inventory.md

 ### examples

 - call.ls8

+Contains memory array elements for implementing subroutine calls.
+In higher-level jargon, these elements define functions and allow them to be used by the cpu.py and ls8.py programs.

 - interrupts.ls8

 Contains memeory array elements for imitating time library functionality.

 - keyboard.ls8

+Program for testing if the a key was pressed at any given time.

 - mult.ls8

 Contains memory array elements for multiplying 8 and 9 together.